 - Here There Were Dragons: Dragons, fairy peoples and lots of other supernaturals were wiped out (or almost so), mostly by George, Archangel of Purity, shortly after Christianity began, and not exactly for altruistic reasons.
 Most of the less militant (and even a few militant but more tolerant) Archangels hate his guts as a result.

-- Inn Between The Worlds: "Chez Régis".
+- Inn Between the Worlds: "Chez Régis".

 - Jesus Was Way Cool: And still is one of the nicest guys in the setting.
 It's been noted though that he's no more or less "son of God" than any other Archangel.

 - Number of the Beast: The games uses d666.
 111 is the best outcome possible for angels; 666 for demons.

 - Psychic Powers: Possessed by humans with enough of Adam and Eve's genes (they weren't really the first humans, see, just two picked from the lot and put in a controlled environment by God for a pet project to see if Rousseau Was Right).

 - We Are Struggling Together: Both Archangels and Demon Princes are split into several bickering or even outright hostile factions.
 Just as Planned.